 The relationship between an enterprise and its workforce used to be pretty simple.
-An enterprise hired an employee and paid him or her a salary or hourly wage, provided benefits, including for retirement, and the employee stayed on until they were eligible to retire.
+A talent management lifecycle looked like this: the enterprise hired an employee and paid him or her a salary or hourly wage, provided benefits, including for retirement, and the employee stayed on until they were eligible to retire.

 I started working when I was 16 years old as a part-time employee and continued to work for three other employers before graduating from University when I was 22.
 Since graduation, I have worked as a full-time employee for six employers (over 32 years).
 I am not unusual.
 A Bureau of Labor Statistics study of people born between 1957-1964 showed that they held 12.3 jobs between 18-52 years old (though half of those jobs were held between 18-24).